 Considering the excellent price and convenient folding design, the Ultrasport F-Bike is a sturdy model that provides a reasonably difficult workout.
 Like other folding models, it's not suitable for intense workouts, but for getting a sweat up while watching TV it provides great value.
 By extension, we also think it's the best folding exercise bike under £100, which is one of the price points people look at for this type of equipment.

-If you're looking for the best magnetic folding exercise bike, the XS Sports is one of our top recommendations.
-With a highly affordable price, easy-to-fold design and 1.6kg flywheel (instead of a basic belt design), it provides excellent value for money.
+If you're looking for the best magnetic folding exercise bike, but also like the idea of buying a versatile fitness machine, then the Slim Cycle is one of our top recommendations.
+With an affordable price, easy-to-fold design, and built-in resistance bands, it provides excellent value for money.

-The XS Sports uses magnetic resistance (click here for our guide to resistance types) via the small flywheel.
+The Slim Cycle is built with a magnetic resistance (click here for our guide to resistance types) via the small 1.5kg flywheel.
 This provides a quieter and smoother workout than frictional models, and also means the bike doesn't require as much maintenance.

-Aside from the magnetic resistance, the bike comes with a simple LCD screen showing distance, odo, calories and speed.
-There are also pulse sensors in the handles for reading heart rate and straps on the pedals.
-As a bonus, the XS Sports is marginally smaller than the Ultrasport when folded (132x40x40cm).
+Aside from the magnetic resistance, the bike comes with a simple monitor showing distance, time, speed and calories burned.
+There are also hand grip pulse sensors on both handlebars.

-Another excellent option is the Roger Black Folding Exercise Bike.
+Another excellent option is the Pro Fitness FEB2000 Folding Exercise Bike.
 It's designed to save space and provide durable performance, and comes with a heavier flywheel than most foldable models.
+It's also cheaper than the Slim Cycle - albeit without the extra resistance bands.

-The first thing to note about the Roger Black is that it's a magnetic resistance bike with eight resistance levels.
-This provides a smooth and quiet workout that's perfect for watching TV or listening to the radio.
-It also comes with grip pulse sensors, basic LCD console and an adjustable seat - although it has a maximum user weight of 100kg.
+The first thing to note about the Pro Fitness is that it uses a manual adjustment dial to change the magnetic resistance system.
+Magnetic resistance is smoother and quieter than frictional, but is generally less challenging on cheaper bikes.
+It also comes with grip pulse sensors, basic LCD console, and an adjustable seat - although it has a maximum user weight of 100kg.

-Aside from the magnetic resistance system, the bike is built with self-levelling pedals and a relatively heavy 2.5kg flywheel.
+Aside from the magnetic resistance system, the bike is built with self-levelling pedals and a relatively heavy 3kg flywheel.
 For an upright, recumbent or spin cycle this would be considered very lightweight, but for a folding bike flywheel it's actually heavier than most.
 This means it can provide a more difficult workout.
-It also folds away to a size of 140 x 41 x 17cm, so it's easy to store.
+It also folds away to a size of 140 x 42 x 41cm and has transportation wheels, so it's easy to store.

-In summary, the Roger Black Folding Exercise Bike is an excellent model that's stable, durable and provides a decent workout.
-It's virtually silent when in use, due to the magnetic resistance system, and is easy to assemble.
+In summary, the Pro Fitness FEB2000 Exercise Bike is an excellent foldable model that's stable, durable and provides a decent workout.
+It's quiet when in use, due to the magnetic resistance system, and is easy to assemble.
 The seat is also more comfortable than we've come to expect from a folding bike.
+Just don't expect it to generate enough resistance for tough workouts.

 4. Klarfit Azura Folding Training Bike